Design your own engagement ring

 Our Fair Price Estimate measures the approximate retail price for a specific diamond (such as a Round 1 Carat G VS2 diamonds).
 The price estimates are designed to help diamond shoppers make more informed purchases.

 Looking for an even more accurate price estimate?
-You can generate a custom price estimate based on your diamond's certificate number and grading agency using our FREE diamond check tool
+You can generate a custom price estimate based on your diamond's certificate number using our diamond check tool

 How do you calculate the diamond price estimates?